aj-sarama/nvim/README.md

 2. Use the current context functionality outlined in the documentation
 3. Disable for certain filetypes such as markdown
 4. Disable for extremely large buffers

+## Autopairs

+`autopairs.nvim` adds functionality for automatically closing opening parentheses, brackets, and quotes.
+Part of the configuration also exists in the LSP config file, since `autopairs` and `cmp` hook together for some autocomplete functionality.